-- To encourage a pedestrian oriented mix of residential, retail, restaurant and public uses and capitalize on the area's proximity to the rail station and the beach. - To develop a redevelopment project that minimizes the provides an appropriate number of new residential units including townhouses, apartments, and the provision of affordable housing units. - To create buildings and streetscapes that are consistent with the architecture and streetscape improvements of the Borough. - To provide gateways and plaza areas along Main Street - To create townhouse housing opportunities such as single family detached residential east of Main Street. - To adaptively re-use the JCP&L buildings\, and the DPW/waterworks building\on the west side of Main Street. - To improve the public elements of the streetscape (e.g., lighting, paving, pedestrian linkages) - To encourage parking location and design that provides shared or joint use facilities and integrates parking into the area in an unobtrusive manner. - To promote creative physical and operational solutions for the provision of parking to ensure that parking requirements are met in an efficient way. - To promote principles and practices of sustainable design. - To maintain the historic character and scale of the community by incorporating existing architectural features as well as maintaining the scale, scope and size of the structures which currently exist. - To promote the utilization of high quality design standards in the construction of buildings and improvements. - To stimulate economic development opportunities within and adjacent to the redevelopment area.
+- To encourage a pedestrian oriented mix of residential, retail, restaurant and public uses and capitalize on the area's proximity to the rail station and the beach. - To develop a redevelopment project that provides an appropriate number of new residential units including townhouses, apartments, and the provision of affordable units. - To create buildings and streetscapes that are consistent with the architecture and streetscape improvements of the Borough. - To provide gateways and plaza areas along Main Street. - To create townhouse housing opportunities east of Main Street. - To adaptively re-use the JCP&L buildings on the west side of Main Street. - To improve the public elements of the streetscape (e.g., lighting, paving, pedestrian linkages). - To encourage parking location and design that provides shared or joint use facilities and integrates parking into the area in an unobtrusive manner.

+- To promote creative physical and operational solutions for the provision of parking to ensure that parking requirements are met in an efficient way. - To promote principles and practices of sustainable design. - To maintain the historic character and scale of the community by incorporating existing architectural features as well as maintaining the scale, scope and size of the structures which currently exist. - To promote the utilization of high quality design standards in the construction of buildings and improvements. - To stimulate economic development opportunities within and adjacent to the Redevelopment Area.